fuchicorp/terraform-helm-chart/README.md

 ## Requirements
 1. Make sure that you have `kubectl` installed and you have configured your `~/.kube/config`
-2. Make sure that terraform also installed and follows Requirements
+2. Make sure that terraform also installed and follows requirements

   * Kubernetes  >=  v1.14.8